Fritz-Haber-Institut/Realtimeplot1_Backend/README.md

 The server should be accessible at http://127.0.0.1:5000/.
 However, the configured URL (host + port) is also printed to the command line.

+> During the first `flask run`, the server will create an admin user with the user_id 0".
+Username (login_name) and password correspond to the values of DEFAULT_ADMIN_NAME and DEFAULT_ADMIN_PASSWORD defined in the .env file.

 ## Endpoints

 ### Auth (Authentication)